opensourcefeed/opensourcefeed.github.io/distribution-ghostbsd.md

 ---

-**GhostBSD** is a simple and elegant TrueOS-based distribution.
-In addition to the core values of TrueOS, GhostBSD brings pre-installed GUI and applications to make things easier for desktop users.

-GhostBSD includes a simple installer, a desktop environment,  and user-friendly package management.
-It also provides out-of-the-box multimedia support with pre-installed codecs.

-Previously, the GhostBSD was based on FreeBSD.
-In May 2018, the team decided to switch the base in favor of TrueOS.
-The transition was initially implemented in the GhostBSD 18.10 release.
-After the discontinuation of TrueOS, GhostBSD again shifted its base to FreeBSD.
+**GhostBSD** is a desktop-oriented operating system designed for ease of use and stability.
+Based on the robust FreeBSD kernel, it inherits a strong foundation known for its security and performance.

+**Streamlined Desktop Environment:**

+GhostBSD prioritizes user-friendliness.
+It provides a pre-configured graphical user interface (GUI) and a desktop environment, eliminating the need for manual setup.
+This allows users to start working immediately, without the complexities of command-line configuration.

+**Effortless Software Management:**

+GhostBSD boasts a user-friendly package manager, simplifying the process of installing, updating, and removing applications.

+**Multimedia Ready Out-of-the-Box:**

+Enjoy seamless multimedia playback from the get-go.
+GhostBSD comes pre-installed with essential codecs, ensuring a smooth audio and video experience.

+**Historical Context: TrueOS Integration**

+In its earlier iterations (from May 2018 to 2020), GhostBSD leveraged TrueOS as its base.
+TrueOS, another user-friendly FreeBSD derivative, aimed to bridge the gap for desktop users transitioning from Linux.
+Following the discontinuation of TrueOS, GhostBSD transitioned back to FreeBSD, ensuring its continued development and a familiar foundation for its users.